Consent: Affirmative consent

 To obtain affirmative consent, rather than waiting to say or for a partner to say "no", one gives and seeks an explicit "yes".
-This can come in the form of a smile, a nod or a verbal yes, as long as it is unambiguous, enthusiastic and ongoing.
+This can come as a smile, a nod, or a verbal yes, as long as it is unambiguous, enthusiastic, and ongoing.
 "There's varying language, but the language gets to the core of people having to communicate their affirmation to participate in sexual behavior," said Denice Labertew of the California Coalition Against Sexual Assault.
 "It requires a fundamental shift in how we think about sexual assault.
 It's requiring us to say women and men should be mutually agreeing and actively participating in sexual behavior."

 Critiques of affirmative consent

-The above concept of affirmative consent has become more mainstream and promoted in public discourse, institutions and the workplace, especially following the #MeToo scandals.
+The above concept of affirmative consent has become more mainstream and promoted in public discourse, institutions, and the workplace, especially following the #MeToo scandals.
 However, feminists from varying political backgrounds have voiced concerns and critiques of affirmative consent as a solution to both sexual assault and creating sexual equality and autonomy between all genders.
-If women, queer people and other marginalized groups are not free to say no, why would they be free to say yes?
+If women, queer people, and other marginalized groups are not free to say no, why would they be free to say yes?
 Feminists have been seeking for more transformative alternatives that go beyond a (verbal) agreement between sexual partners, examining the issue as a political question related to power structures, the influence of neoliberal perceptions of the self and the complexity of human desire.

 Neoliberal contractualism and rationalism

-The common form of affirmative consent assumes that humans act as rational and independent beings who, at any point in any interaction, are fully aware of what they are (not) consenting to, whether they want to and are able to make a conscious, valid decision.
-Consent, as it is practiced now, thus requires us to rationalize desires and prioritizes thinking over feeling, and reason over emotions.
-The resulting consent is shaped in a neoliberal form of contractualism which makes a withdrawal of consent or a change in the conditions of the activity at stake rather challenging.
-This form of consent as a contract is assuming consent to happen between two (or more) individual and rational actors and it does not give room to forms of discomfort, vulnerability or discussion within the practice consented to.
-Additionally, this contractualism mostly relies on verbal, affirmative consent and overlooks non-verbal or alternative ways of consenting.
+The common form of affirmative consent assumes that humans act as rational and independent beings who, at any point in any interaction, are fully aware of what they are (not) consenting to, whether they want to and can make a conscious, valid decision.
+Consent, as it is practiced now, thus requires us to rationalize desires and prioritize thinking over feeling, and reason over emotions.
+The resulting consent is shaped in a neoliberal form of contractualism, which makes a withdrawal of consent or a change in the conditions of the activity at stake rather challenging.
+This form of consent, as a contract, assumes consent to happen between two (or more) individuals and rational actors, and it does not give room to forms of discomfort, vulnerability, or discussion within the practice consented to.
+This contractualism mostly relies on verbal, affirmative consent and overlooks non-verbal or alternative ways of consenting.
 The latter is rather essentializing signs of affirmation and, due to its reliance on verbal consent in form of understandable words, can be ableist by invalidating non-verbal consent.
-Furthermore, contractualism assumes consent to be rational by nature and implies that we always know rationally whether or not we want to consent to something.
+Furthermore, contractualism assumes consent to be rational by nature and implies that we always know rationally whether we want to consent to something.
 However, especially in the sphere of interpersonal sexual and non-sexual activities, our own needs or desires are not always rational but can rather be ambiguous, contradicting or unclear.
-Consent in the form of neoliberal contractualism is unable to include and reflect this ambiguity and the lack of rationality.
+Consent as neoliberal contractualism cannot include and reflect this ambiguity and the lack of rationality.